ghackenberg/TerminalPaint/Lessons/Lesson_00/README.md

 }
 ```

-In the following, we first TODO before TODO
+In the following, we will explain these three steps in detail.

 ## Step 1: Clear screen